-When all you want for Christmas is employment, there are a few things you can do to help get yourself on a potential employer’s nice list.
-It’s easy to believe that the hiring process slows down when the holiday cheer amps up, but the truth is, recruiters are like the elves.
+When all you want for Christmas is a contract or full-time employment, there are certain things you can do to help get yourself on a potential employer’s nice list.
+It’s easy to believe that the hiring process slows down when the holiday cheer amps up, but the truth is, recruiters and hiring managers are like the elves.
 They’re still working.

-So here's why you should still be working your job search over the holiday season.
+And the holidays are here!
+Here's why you, too, should still be working your job search over the festive season.

 There are still lots of jobs being created in the month of December.
-Here’s the thing: It can often take 25- 30 days from the time a requirements comes into a recruiter’s hands on a contract before the offer is extended to a Candidate.
-Then it can also take an additional 5-7 days with background checks before you’re walking through the door.
+It can often take 25- 30 days from the time a requirement comes into a recruiter’s hands before an offer can be extended.
+Then, it can also take an additional 5-7 days with background checks before the right fit is walking through the door.
 If you put your job search on hold while decking the halls in December, it could take you until February to start a new role.
-So keeping the momentum going over the holidays can translate into employment in January or sooner.
+Keeping the momentum going over the holidays can translate into employment in January or sooner.

 2. You’ll have less competition

-Many of your rivals may slack off for the very reason you’re thinking of not revving up your own search.
-Let them!
-Less competition can put your application to the top of the list and get noticed by a lot more people.
+Many job seekers may slack off for the very reason you’re thinking of not revving up your own search.
+Less competition can put your application to the top of the list.
 Recruiters get way more resumes in their inboxes in January than they get gifts under the tree in December, so if you send yours during a slower period, it’s more likely to stand out.
 It’s like a gift that doesn’t cost a thing.

 3. Budgets are getting finalized

 While the kiddies count the days until Santa, hiring managers are realizing they need a headcount in place for the upcoming year.
-As much as managers would like to slow down and put off the hiring till the new year, “There is sometimes nothing more satisfying than hiring your people to have them in place for when you return from the holidays, versus thinking about it over the holidays.”
-And that’s a direct quote from Procoms director of recruitment.
+As much as managers would like to slow down and put off the hiring till the new year, “There is sometimes nothing more satisfying than hiring your people to have them in place for when you return from the holidays, versus thinking about it over the holidays,” says Wendy Kennah, Procom's Director of Recruitment.
 Vacancies often materialize soon after year-end bonuses are paid, and there's usually a rush to get the roles filled.